 The activists' claims could not be independently verified.
 The Syrian government rarely comments on specific incidents and bars most media from working inside the country.

 The fresh violence underlined how little international diplomacy has curbed the crisis in Syria, which began more than a year ago with largely peaceful protests calling for political reforms.
 Assad's government has unleashed a punishing crackdown to try to crush the spreading dissent, prompting many in the opposition to take up arms and fight back.
 The U.N. says more than 9,000 people have been killed.

 Participants at the international conference in Istanbul where the pledges were made said Saudi Arabia and other Gulf Arab countries were creating a fund to pay Syrian rebels and soldiers who quit the regime to join the uprising.
-One delegate described the fund as a "pot of gold" to undermine Assad's army.

 Participants confirmed the Gulf plan on condition of anonymity since its details are still being worked out, and it remains unclear whether the funds -- which could be several million dollars per month -- will also buy weapons.